What is our respiratory system?

 7) Regulating Blood Volume and Blood Pressure:

 When our blood volume and blood pressure are low, our lungs contain an enzyme called ACE that converts angiotensin I to angiotensin II on the surface or the pulmonary endothelium.
 Angiotensin II is the peptide hormone that stimulates other organs and systems to help increase blood volume and blood pressure.
-For more on the ACE enzyme and angiotensin, please check out this educational article by Dr. Richard Klabunde on the important renin-angiotensin-aldosterone system.

 - Cleveland Clinic: Vital Pulmonary Signs https://my.clevelandclinic.org/health/articles/10881-vital-signs